sta1ke3/scripts/README.md

 - These scripts are designed to:

-	- Speed up repetitive or manual tasks
+	- Speed up repetitive or manual tasks.

-	- Help with productivity and workflow automation
+	- Help with productivity and workflow automation.

-	- Work on Unix-like systems
+	- Work on Unix-like systems.

+	- Small Script for pentesting.